Berkmann18/EssenceJS/README.md

 1. Once this library is heading toward a state where having everything in one single script will no longer be good for readability and maintenance causing it to be splitted into several files (modules) which would make it less portable and slower in some cases but it will be way more organised, more readable and more maintanable.
 2. The usage of plugins (yes, you could make your own ones and share it so that anyone could use Essence.js with your additions :))
 3. There might be some other upcoming changes after I learn more frameworks and libraries and grab more and more ideas by then as well as better ways to do stuff.

+###Note:
+-	EssenceJS 1.0 will be the ES4-5 All-In-One version
+-	EssenceJS 1.1 will be the ES5 framework (ES4-like module based)
+-	EssenceJS 1.2 will be the ES5-6 framework